Call 561-272-0800

 What Types Of Substances Does ASSIST Assess?

+The types of substances that the ASSIST screening test assesses include alcohol, tobacco, cannabis, cocaine, opioids, amphetamines, sedatives, hallucinogens, inhalants, and other substances.
 According to a 2022 National Survey on Drug Use and Health (NSDUH) by the Substance Abuse and Mental Health Services Administration (SAMHSA), 46.3 million Americans met the criteria for a substance use disorder, with polydrug use affecting over 20% of those individuals.

 types of Substances Assessed by ASSIST

 • Other Substances: The ASSIST screening test also evaluates synthetic drugs and emerging substances, which have unpredictable effects.
-These substances contribute to poly-substance use, requiring continuous substance use screening to assess potential risks.

 What Are The Main Questions Of ASSIST?